danielpmichalski/react-performance-optimizations/README.md

-# react-performance-optimizations
+# React Performance Optimizations
-React performance optimizations examples
+This repository contains step-by-step examples on how to write highly performant React apps.